apache/nuttx/configs/lm3s6965-ek/README.txt

   - You can force the bootloader to skip starting the application and stay in the update mode.
 You will need to do this in order to download a new application.
-You force the update mode by holding the user button on the Eagle-100 board while resetting the board.
+You force the update mode by holding the user button on the Stellaris LM3S6965 Evaluation Kit while resetting the board.
 The user button is GPIOA, pin 6 (call FORCED_UPDATE_PIN in the bootloader code).

   - Note 1:  I had to remove my D-Link router from the configuration in order to use the LM Flash Programmer (the Bootloader issues BOOTP requests to